t4lz/mirrord/CONTRIBUTING.md

 MIRRORD_TESTS_USE_BINARY=../target/universal-apple-darwin/debug/mirrord cargo test -p tests
 ```

-If new tests are added, decorate them with `cfg_attr` attribute macro to define what the tests target.
+If new tests are added, decorate them with `cfg` attribute macro to define what the tests target.
-For example, a test which only tests sanity of the ephemeral container feature should be decorated with
+For example, a test which only tests the ephemeral container feature should be decorated with
-`#[cfg_attr(not(feature = "ephemeral"), ignore)]`
+`#[cfg(feature = "ephemeral")]`

 On Linux, running tests may exhaust a large amount of RAM and crash the machine.
 To prevent this, limit the number of concurrent jobs by running the command with e.g. `-j 4`